DOI-ONRR/doi-extractives-data/research/11_sprint-randyroo/sprint-randyroo_research-plan.md

 ## Methods

-* 30 min interviews with contacts from the webinar
+* 30 min interviews with people unfamiliar with the USEITI site
 * Notes, no recording
 * In-person and remote